AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Introduction

 This paper makes three contributions.
 First, we introduce \emph{agent capital} ($K_A$) as a distinct production input that reduces coordination costs within organizations.
 Unlike task-level AI, which changes what workers can do, agent capital changes how work is organized---compressing the coordination friction $c(K_A)$ that determines spans of control, hierarchy depth, and the boundary between managerial and production labor.
 Second, we derive five formal propositions characterizing the comparative statics of coordination compression: output rises (Proposition~1), spans of control expand (Proposition~2), manager demand falls (Proposition~3), wage dispersion rises under elite complementarity (Proposition~4), and the task frontier expands endogenously (Proposition~5).
 Third, these propositions generate a \emph{regime fork}.
-When agent capital is broadly accessible (low $\beta$), coordination compression produces wage compression and broad-based productivity gains---a ``general infrastructure'' equilibrium.
+When agent capital is broadly accessible (low $\beta$), coordination compression produces broad-based productivity gains and, within the firm, reduces inequality through employment expansion---a ``general infrastructure'' equilibrium.
 When agent capital disproportionately amplifies high-skill managers (high $\beta$), the same technology produces superstar concentration---an ``elite complementarity'' equilibrium.
 The distributional consequences of AI depend critically on which regime obtains.

 We develop this framework using a \emph{newsroom} as a motivating illustration: an Editor-in-Chief, Section Editors, and Reporters organized along a task continuum from routine briefs to elite editorial strategy.
 This setting grounds the model's abstractions in a concrete organizational context---coordination friction, span constraints, and the tension between hierarchy and efficiency---and motivates the regime fork through the divergent ways coordination compression can reshape a single organization.